-Yes, we all love grunge.
-More than in the style itself I’d say we’re enamored with the idea of grunge; the idea that it represents a form of rebellion against mainstream ideologies, that it was fueled by a deep seated need to counter strike capitalist-led materialistic values, and that it, like many subcultures before it, attempted to define itself as the struggle of individuality over the status quo, in a philosophy that translated into an authentic music scene and a real lifestyle.
+Yes, we all love grunge style.
+In fact, more than in the style itself, I’d say we’re enamored with the idea of grunge; the idea that it represents a form of rebellion against mainstream ideologies, that it was fueled by a deep seated need to counter strike capitalist-led materialistic values, and that it, like many subcultures before it, attempted to define itself as the struggle of individuality over the status quo, in a philosophy that translated into an authentic music scene and a real lifestyle.
 How to do grunge sustainably back then was never a question; it was sustainable by nature.

 Grungers found a disregard for labels and overt displays of logos and wealth, marking a look that can only be described as ‘non-fashion’.
 Thrift shop and army surplus outlet finds like t-shirts with outdated logos and old floral print dresses were thrown together in an edgy, unkempt way.
 Hair was messy and dirty and came in weird colours that were maybe covered up with an ironic trucker cap or a knit toque.
 The cold temperatures of cities linked with the origins of the movement, such as lumberjacking Seattle and Aberdeen, meant that layers, woolen button downs and borrowed lumberjack attire were practical and unfussy enough to fit the bill.
 Faded, ripped jeans, often cut into shorts worn over black tights with Doc Martens boots, flannels and your mom’s old sweater were a favourite too – anything you could get your hands on that followed a more empathetic ethos.

-Dressing yourself by yourself and not because Vogue is increasingly entering discussions among those that feel that old grunge principles still resonate strongly with them, be they old grunge babies or misfits that don’t relate to the modern world.
+Dressing yourself by yourself and not ‘because Vogue’ is increasingly entering discussions among those that feel that old grunge principles still resonate strongly with them, be they old grunge babies or modern day misfits that don’t relate to the current mode.
 The more attractive street looks have taken on a grittier, realer factor, away from idealized perfection.
-Sure; it’s idealized grittiness – but not if you do it right aka.
-Throw on an essentially you whatever and don’t lose sleep over it.
+Sure; it’s idealized grittiness – but not if you do it right.
+Throw on an essentially you ensemble, and don’t lose sleep over it.
 It’s time to get real.

-If you love reveling in iconic styles of the past, here’s 10 ways you can bring the spirit of grunge back into the 21st Century.
+If you love reveling in iconic grunge styles of the past, here are 10 ways you can bring the spirit of grunge back into the 21st Century.

 Nothing beats DIY…